cloudaware/public-utilities/ansible-to-s3/README.md

     cron_user: root
     s3_bucket: alebedenko
 ```
 cron_user will be used in your cron job for periodically update your facts on s3 bucket.
 Also your s3 bucket should contain 'ansible-facts' directory.
+Please note that 'cron_user' should have access to '.boto' file with credentials to your s3 bucket.

 - After that you will be able to run your playbook by the following command
 ```